1.1 Description of disease

 6.2 Environmental samples

-SHLMPRL encourages labs to send all Legionella samples for confirmation as mip gene sequencing identifies all Legionella species.
+SHLMPRL encourages all labs to send Legionella species for confirmation as the mip gene sequencing identifies all Legionella species and was used to identify the first isolation of L. steelei.

 6.3 Laboratory investigations